thanusri1601/thanusri1601/README.md

 <h1 align="center">Hi 👋, I'm THANUSRI AENUGULA</h1>
 <h3 align="center">An aspiring data professional :)</h3>

-- 🔭 I’m currently working on [Predictive maintenance of wind turbine systems project](https://github.com/thanusri1601/Predictive-Maintenance-Of-Wind-Turbine-Systems-using-AI)
+- 🔭 I’m currently working in Daimler India Commercial Vehicles as a Research and Develpoment intern in Data Driven Engineering team.
+My responsibilities include building and monitoring the data pipelines using Azure Databricks.
+I am also working on buidling a model for dynamic brake testing system using AI.

 - 🌱 I’m currently learning **Azure databricks, Pyspark, PowerBI**